joelsgp/where-do-we-begin/README.md

 6. multiple vms, record all at once then sync in edit
 7. see what Qemu offers
 8. write a script to syncronise it
+    - could do this with a virtualbox interface, or with batch scripting over the local network
 9. running them all in one vm - can't work, need fullscreen or crop. could fix it with editing too like 6.

 do this tomorrow, don't have time to run it today.